 Dual Enrollment Replacement

-For eligible students, Dual Credit courses can be used to substitute for required high school courses such as World History (HST1320), Environmental Science (BIO1110), Senior English (EGL1010), Fine Art (ART1570), and more!
+For eligible students, Dual Credit courses can be used to substitute for required high school courses such as World History (HST1320), Environmental Science (BIO1110), Senior English (EGL1010), Fine Art (ART1570), Technology (INT1010), and more!
 For more information about Dual Enrollment replacement, make sure to meet with Dr. Gaudette prior to applying for courses.

 Need Help with PGCC Enrollment?